nashville-software-school/client-side-mastery/book-5-kneel-diamonds/chapters/IJ_CUSTOM_EVENT.md

 Let's break down what we've added:

-1. After the POST request completes, we create a new `CustomEvent` with the type "newSubmissionCreated"
+1. After the POST request completes, we create a new `CustomEvent` and defined the type "newSubmissionCreated"
 2. We then dispatch this event on the document object, making it available to any listeners in our application

 The `CustomEvent` constructor takes a string argument which is the name of the event.
 This name can be anything we choose, but it should be descriptive of what happened.